MillionConcepts/pdr/README.md

 Some data, especially calibrated image data, might require the application of additional offsets or scale factors to convert the storage units to meaningful physical units.
 The information on how and when to apply such adjustments is typically stored (as plain text) in the instrument SIS, and the scale factors themselves are usually stored in the label.
 This hasn't been implemented anywhere, because it will probably require digging into each data set individually.
 So **do not trust that the data output by `read()` is ready for analysis** without further processing.
 Contributions towards solving this problem are very much welcomed.

 #### Big files (like HiRISE)
-No sort of memory management is implemented, so expect a crash on most machines if you try to read very large files.
+No sort of memory management or lazy-loading is implemented, so expect a crash or very slow response on most machines if you try to read very large files.